t-node/automation_everwise/README.md

 # Project execution

-Test script is included in the package tests.everwise.regression <br/>
+Test script is included in the package tests.everwise.regression (src/test/java)<br/>
-All Page object corresponding to the test scenario can be found in the package ui.pages <br/>
+All Page object corresponding to the test scenario can be found in the package ui.pages inside (src/main/java)<br/>

 # Prerequisites: